regstuff/notes/docs/special_relativity_classical_field_theory.md

 If we have to add a potential in order to account for forces operating on the particle (i.e., it is no longer a free particle), we need to add a $V(x)$ term to the Lagrangian.
 How do we do this while ensuring it is reparameterization and Lorentz invariant?

-For gravity, we do something a little different.
-We write the action as:
+For gravity, we write the action as:

 $$S_2 = \int_{t_1}^{t_2} \left[ -mc^2 \sqrt{1 + \frac{2\Phi(x)}{c^2} - \frac{\dot{\mathbf{x}}^2}{c^2}} \right] dt$$